 - Cereal such as fruit loops Cinnamon Toast Crunch and honey nut cheerios

-- There was peanut butter jelly and Nutella packets
+- There were peanut butter jelly and Nutella packets

 - Coffee and tea